tomy0000000/Coinc/README.md

 * Config can be set in [workflow environment variables sheet](https://www.alfredapp.com/help/workflows/advanced/variables/#environment), by pressing `[x]` icon in Alfred Preferences
 * Settings is a json file located at `~/Library/Application Support/Alfred/Workflow Data/tech.tomy.coon`, or type the magic arguments `cur workflow:opendata` in Alfred will take you diractly to that diractory
-* Please setup your `APP_ID` before your first run, otherwise this workflow won't even work, at all.

 | Type     | Name        | Function                                                     | Default                        |
 | -------- | ----------- | ------------------------------------------------------------ | ------------------------------ |